forest-jiang/hunalign/README.md

 -autodict=filename
     The dictionary built during realign is saved to this file.
 By default, it is not saved.

+-dictbuild
+    Use hunalign as a tool to generate autodict only.
+The input source_text and target_text must be one-to-one aligned.

+-noalign
+    Does not align the sentences, but score them only.
+The input source_text and target_text must be one-to-one aligned.

 -utf
     The system uses the character counts of the sentences as information for the pairing of sentences.
 By default, it assumes one-byte character encoding such